evanllewellyn/UMDeats/README.md

 # Details

-UMDeats retrieves University of Maryland's daily menu information off of its [dining menu webpage](http://dining.umd.edu/menus/) by using the [Jsoup API](http://jsoup.org/) to retrieve and parse the HTML code from the school website.
+UMDeats retrieves University of Maryland's daily menu information off of its [dining menu webpage](http://dining.umd.edu/menus/) by using the [Jsoup API](http://jsoup.org/) to retrieve and parse the HTML code.
 The parsed data is then created into an object that converted to and from Json objects using [Google's Gson API](https://github.com/google/gson).
-Comments are also contained in the
-Json object along with the day's menu.
+Comments are also contained in the Json object along with the day's menu.

 This Json object is uploaded and downloaded to a AWS S3 bucket through the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/).
 Keeping the Json file in a S3 bucket online allows the daily comment section to persist between different users.
 The S3 Bucket has a set policy to only accept data in the form of a .txt file.